 • Emerging Hero and Shelter Dogs – Just as our understanding of animal behavior and science is ever expanding, so too do the amazing stories of the human animal bond in action.
 Dogs in this category can be nominated for doing heroic deeds, large or small; for overcoming difficult odds; or by having a remarkable rescue story like the millions of homeless dogs in shelters, on the streets, or needing help from unfavorable situations.
 Whether it was a second chance and a new “leash” on life or just a perfect fit that was meant to be, these dogs highlight what it means to be human’s best friend.

-After voting by the American public, winners in each category are honored at the star-studded American Humane Hero Dog Awards gala in Palm Beach.
+After voting, winners in each category are honored at the star-studded American Humane Hero Dog Awards Gala in Palm Beach.

 Founded in 1877, American Humane is committed to ensuring the safety, welfare and well-being of animals.
 Our leadership programs are first to serve in promoting and nurturing the bonds between animals and humans.
 You can help make a difference – learn how by visiting www.americanhumane.org today.